enazymm/Data-Scientist-Project1/README.md

 This project aims to analyze Covid-19 data to provide some insight about the spread and answer some questions.

 ### Installation
 The project depend on having the python version 2.7 or higher and JupyterLab.
+This project uses the Pandas library to manipulate the data.
+To install use the code bellow.

+>pip install pandas

-The project also ueses Matplotlib.
+The project also ueses Matplotlib, which allow the creation of visuals.
 To install matplotlip run the following code.

 >python -m pip install -U matplotlib